Skip to main content

 Frequently Asked Questions

 Applicants will then be asked a few basic questions to see if their organization meets DOF’s eligibility criteria for the grant.
-If your organization meets our eligibility criteria, you will be able to fill out our application, which can be accessed in American Sign Language, English, and Spanish.
-Grantees may also respond to application questions in these three languages.
+If your organization meets our eligibility criteria, you will be able to fill out our application, which can be accessed in American Sign Language and English.

 If your application has been approved, you will receive a notification via Submittable.
 Selected applicants must provide interim and final grant reports.